Egypt–Spain relations: Diplomatic relations

 After the fall of the Hosni Mubarak regime, Spain has sought to relaunch bilateral relations by valuing the Spanish experience in the transition to democracy and being willing to accompany Egypt in its democratization.
 In the last two years, the momentum of bilateral relations first materialized with the visit to Cairo, on the 9th and 10 September 2012, of the Minister of Foreign Affairs and Cooperation José Manuel García-Margallo and, later, with the visit to Madrid, on November 6, of the Egyptian Foreign Minister Nabil Fahmy.
 This visit, the first of the Egyptian Minister to a European capital, served to resume political dialogue, review internal and international political news and examine economic and commercial relations, with special emphasis on Spanish investments in Egypt.

-The strength of the bilateral relations was manifested in the two visits that Minister García-Margallo made to Egypt in July and December 2014, the latter transmitting an invitation to President Al Sisi to visit Spain.
+The strength of the bilateral relations was manifested in the two visits that Minister García-Margallo made to Egypt in July and December 2014, the latter transmitting an invitation to President Abdel Fattah el-Sisi to visit Spain.
 In September 2014, on the occasion of the International Conference on Libya held in Madrid, the Egyptian foreign minister Shoukry had held a bilateral meeting with his Spanish counterpart.

 President Sisi's visit to Spain in April 2015, accompanied by different cabinet ministers, has been a further step in the consolidation of bilateral relations and a boost in bilateral economic relations, which has been reflected in the signing of agreements on cultural, tourism, interior, and economic matters, including MOUSs for cooperation in transport.

+On 19 February 2025, Spanish prime minister Pedro Sánchez and Sisi signed an Strategic Partnership Agreement between both countries.